nodejs/node/doc/api.markdown

 ### process

 The process object.
-Most stuff lives in here.
 See the `'process object'` section.

 ### require()